Apricot Pie -easy, fresh summer dessert

 Assembling the pie

-Bake in 350°F oven for 45 minutes to one hour, until fruit is tender when poked with a knife, filling is bubbly and topping is golden brown.
+Bake in a 350°F oven on the center rack for 45 minutes to one hour, until fruit is tender when poked with a knife, filling is bubbly, and topping is golden brown.

 Pro tips to ensure success

-• Taste the filling for salt and sugar before adding cornstarch, so that you can add enough sugar for your tastes.
-Start with less. add more, if needed.
+• Taste the filling for salt and sugar before adding cornstarch, so you can add enough sugar to suit your taste.
+Start with less.
+Add more, if needed.

 • If you add too much sugar, just counter it with a bit more lemon juice.

-• Let pie cool thoroughly.
-Although warm fruit pies are so appealing, if they are cut before they are totally cool, all of the filling will spill out.
-It will still taste awesome, but you will lose presentation points!
+• Let the pie cool thoroughly.
+Although warm fruit pies are appealing, if they are cut before they are completely cool, all the filling will spill out.
+It will still taste awesome, but you’ll lose presentation points.

 Other fruity summer desserts